-- Copy to Front Panel SD Card: Copies selected user file(s) from the internal SD card '/ctiplc' folder - Copy from Front Panel SD Card: Copies selected user file(s) or folder to the internal SD card '/ctiplc/user' or '/ctiplc/graphics' folder - Replicate the System: Copies files from internal SD card to front panel SD card necessary to replicate the OS and application on another Janus controller - Download File to Computer: Downloads a selected file from the internal SD card to the PC 'Downloads' folder - Upload File from Computer: Uploads a single file from the PC to the '/ctiplc/user' or '/ctiplc/graphics' folder on the internal SD card - Delete User Area Files: Deletes selected files from the '/ctiplc/user' or '/ctiplc/graphics' folder on the internal SD card. - Copy Core Dump Files to Computer: Creates a zip file of the selected Core Dump file and transfers it to the computer. - Copy Core Dump Files to Front Panel SD Card: Creates a zip file of the selected Core Dump file an transfers it to the external SD card. - Delete Core Dump Files: Deletes selected Core Dump files on the internal SD card.
+- Copy to Front Panel SD Card: Copies selected user file(s) from the internal SD card '/ctiplc' folder - Copy from Front Panel SD Card: Copies selected user file(s) or folder to the internal SD card '/ctiplc/user' or '/ctiplc/graphics' folder. - Replicate the System: Copies files from internal SD card to front panel SD card necessary to replicate the OS and application on another Janus controller NOTE: If you are replicating a controller that is configured for hot start, during restart of the new controller you may get an event log messages as follows:"System was not properly shut down (50004); Seg Fault , watchdog Reset or POR fail, Bat=1."Also an error code E85 (Specified Startup Unavailable) is displayed.
+This can be resolved by shutting down and restarting the controller - Download File to Computer: Downloads a selected file from the internal SD card to the PC 'Downloads' folder - Upload File from Computer: Uploads a single file from the PC to the '/ctiplc/user' or '/ctiplc/graphics' folder on the internal SD card - Delete User Area Files: Deletes selected files from the '/ctiplc/user' or '/ctiplc/graphics' folder on the internal SD card. - Copy Core Dump Files to Computer: Creates a zip file of the selected Core Dump file and transfers it to the computer. - Copy Core Dump Files to Front Panel SD Card: Creates a zip file of the selected Core Dump file an transfers it to the external SD card. - Delete Core Dump Files: Deletes selected Core Dump files on the internal SD card.